olets/zsh-abbr-v5-docs/docs/advanced.md

 ### macOS System Text Substitutions

-Add the following snippet to your `.zshrc` file make your macOS text substitutions available in the shell.
+Add the following snippet to your `.zshrc` file to create abbreviation for all macOS text substitutions.

 ```shell:no-line-numbers
 for substitution in ${(f)"$(defaults read ~/Library/Preferences/.GlobalPreferences.plist NSUserDictionaryReplacementItems | plutil -convert json -o - - | jq -r 'to_entries[] | "\(.value.replace)=\(.value.with)"')"}; do